General Counsel - Public Board Hearing Information

-Hearings open to the public will be posted in advance on the respective websites of the Patent Trial and Appeal Board (PTAB) and the Trademark Trial and Appeal Board (TTAB) .
+Hearings open to the public will be posted in advance on the respective web sites of the Patent Trial and Appeal Board (PTAB) and the Trademark Trial and Appeal Board (TTAB) .
 The posting will contain the time, date, hearing room, and proceeding number set for a particular hearing session.
-Due to last minute cancellations or no shows, there is no guaranty that a hearing on a particular proceeding will occur, although it may be posted.
+Due to last minute cancellations or no shows, there are no guarantees that a hearing on a particular proceeding will occur, although it may be posted.

 Hearing Room Admittance: